botarsh/The_Quanta/README.md

 * Via this platform women can talk about the problems they are facing at work and home.
-Chatbot facility is available through which person can contact us directly, we will help them to connect with experts who can resolve their issues!</pre>
+Chatbot facility is available through which person can contact us directly, we will help them to connect with experts who can resolve their issues!

 <pre><h4>PROBLEM (Why QUANTA)</h4></pre>
 <pre>Being a woman in India ain't easy.
 Centuries of patriarchy have made women susceptible to